 All curriculum of MAP

 (Note: airfare to the UK is not included, nor is lunch and dinner each day)

 MAP offers substantial financial discounts.
-In 2019, as CASI, we awarded nearly $20,000 of financial aid.
 Our goal is to make this work for your wallet!
 All reductions carry a modest work-study assignment.

 Interest Free Payment Plans: In order to help each accepted student to plan financially, and to spread out the cost of tuition, MAP is happy to offer payment plans to match your needs.